Banana Benefits: Nutrition, Health Benefits, Best Time to Eat & Side Effects

 1. Instant Energy Booster

-Bananas provide natural sugars (glucose, fructose, sucrose) that give quick and sustained energy.
+Bananas contain natural sugars (glucose, fructose, sucrose) that provide quick and sustained energy, making them ideal for athletes and gym-goers.

 2. Improves Digestion